Addington Centre for the Study of Measurement

 2015 Winner - Alberto Alesina (Nathaniel Ropes Professor of Political Economy at Harvard University), Carlo Favero (Finance professor at Bocconi University) and Francesco Giavazzi (Economics professor at Bocconi University) for their paper The Output Effect of Fiscal Consolidation Plans, which answers the question: Do sharp reductions of government deficits (labeled fiscal adjustments or fiscal consolidations) cause large output losses?
 They conclude that reducing government spending to address deficits is less damaging to an economy than increasing taxes.

 2014 Winner - Professor Erwin Diewert (University of British Columbia) and Dr. Emily Yu, (Economist, Department of Foreign Affairs and International Trade), for their work on measuring productivity, as explained in their paper New Estimates of Real Income and Multifactor Productivity Growth for the Canadian Business Sector, 1961-2011, published by the Centre for the Study of Living Standards.
-Their work found that actual productivity growth in Canada was higher than formally reported.
+Their work found that actual productivity growth in Canada was higher than formerly reported.

 2013 Winner - Richard Burkhauser (Sarah Gibson Blanding Professor of Policy Analysis, Cornell University), Jeff Larrimore (Economist, Federal Reserve Board), and Kosali Simon (Assistant Professor of Policy Analysis, Cornell University) for their paper A 'Second Opinion' on the Economic Health of the American Middle Class.
 Published in the prestigious National Tax Journal, this paper examines two alternative sources used to measure income—tax units (individuals and their child dependents who file a joint tax return together) and households—to quantify how different approaches produce different results.